mysteryx93/Modern.Net-Tutorial/9_AssemblyTrimming.md

 In practice, I had to copy/paste the base classes into the main assembly, and add `x:CompileBindings="False"` on ListBoxes and ComboBoxes that bind to a `CollectionView<T>`.
 Any further binding within the ListBox, such as click events, then need `x:CompileBindings="True" x:DataType="vm:IPlaylistViewModel"`.

+## EventTriggerBehavior

+EventTriggerBehavior relies on reflection.
+Implement your events as RoutedEvents and use RoutedEventTriggerBehavior instead, which relies on a binding.

+If you need to bind to an event that is not a RoutedEvent, you will need to use a custom attached behavior or attached property.

 ## Serialization

 Serialization depends on reflection which will have issues with Assembly Trimming.
 One solution is to set DynamicDependency attributes.